🌸

 🍾Wines and Style

-Chardonnay dominates the house style, lending a distinctive floral elegance that sets Perrier-Jouët apart in Épernay.
-The Grand Brut non-vintage serves as the flagship cuvée, while the Belle Époque vintage prestige cuvée, launched in 1964, remains the house's most celebrated wine.
+A signature floral elegance, shaped by Chardonnay, sets Perrier-Jouët apart in Épernay.
+The Grand Brut non-vintage serves as the flagship cuvée, while the Belle Époque vintage prestige cuvée, whose 1964 vintage launched in 1969, remains the house's most celebrated wine.
 Belle Époque is immediately recognizable from its hand-decorated bottle featuring Gallé's Japanese white anemone.
 The rarest expression in the portfolio, Belle Époque Blanc de Blancs, represents only 1% of Belle Époque production.
 The house produces approximately 3 million bottles annually across its brut and vintage range.

 • Flagship wine: Grand Brut (non-vintage)